Cloud-CV/Origami/README.md

 $ sudo apt-get update
 $ sudo apt get python-pip
 ```

 MacOS: `$ sudo easy_install pip`

 #### Installing Node.js

-To install the a stable and up-to-date version of Node.js, we will use Node's PPA (Personal Package Archive).
+To install a stable and up-to-date version of Node.js, we will use Node's PPA (Personal Package Archive).
 Keep in mind this is optimal for Linux Mint and Ubuntu operating systems.
 Please run the following commands to install the **latest** version of Node.js:

 ```
 $ sudo apt-get update